dlhamilton/route-me/README.md

  2. input a name for your app
  3. Click on the settings tab
  4. Scroll to the Config Vars and click on the "Reveal Config Vars"
- 5. Input CREDS and the content of the Google API creds file.
+ 5. Input CREDS into the key field and the content of the Google API creds file into the value area.
- 6. Add another config, PORT and 8000.
+ 6. Add another config, PORT into key and 8000 into value.
  7. Set the buildbacks to Python and NodeJs in that order .
  8. Link your Heroku app to you repository.
  9. Click on Deploy.